 Have you ever watched online content on the Samsung smart tv?
-If so, you have quite a face unable to connect to Samsung server issue on your tv.
+If so, you have quite a face unable to connect to the Samsung server issue on your tv.

-For instance, if you are browsing the online content on the smart tv suddenly an error message appears on the screen.
+For instance, if you are browsing online content on the smart tv suddenly an error message appears on the screen.
 The error message contains “Unable to connect to Samsung server.
 Please try again later (189).”

 There is no doubt this error code directly indicates Samsung hub can’t connect to the Samsung server.
 There could be various reasons behind error198.
 However, the main culprit is a problem with the internet.